Health and Safety Policy — Gardening Bethnal Green

 Leadership and supervision: the management team is responsible for developing, implementing and reviewing this policy.
 Supervisors and team leaders ensure that safe working methods are followed on site and that staff are competent to carry out assigned tasks.
 Individual employees are expected to work responsibly, follow instructions and report hazards or near misses promptly.
 Everyone has a duty to stop work if an activity is unsafe.

+A garden scene featuring freshly prepared soil in a landscaped outdoor area with a wooden fence in the background.
+In the foreground, there are colourful potted flowers, including pink, yellow, and purple blooms, alongside a small terracotta pot for planting.
+Gardening tools such as a hand rake, a small trowel, and a watering can are neatly arranged on the soil, indicating active gardening work.
+The garden layout includes a well-maintained flower bed bordered by the soil, and the area is illuminated by natural daylight, suggesting a clear weather day.
+This setting exemplifies typical features of a well-kept residential garden, suitable for gardening services on projects like planting, soil preparation, and outdoor maintenance within Bethnal Green or nearby areas.
 Training and competence: all gardeners and operatives receive job-specific induction and refresher training.
 This includes safe use of hand tools, powered machinery (such as mowers, strimmers and chainsaws when used), chemical handling, manual handling techniques and traffic awareness when delivering mobile services.
 Training records are kept up to date and additional instruction is provided for new equipment or revised procedures.

 Personal protective equipment (PPE) and equipment maintenance: we provide suitable PPE, including eye protection, ear protection, gloves, hi-vis clothing and sturdy footwear.
 Equipment is checked prior to use and maintained in line with manufacturers' guidance.
 Faulty equipment is removed from service immediately and reported for repair or replacement.